Surprise is key part of migrant travel from Florida, Texas

 The city of San Antonio was unaware of the flights, said Maria Villagomez, deputy city manager.

+Pedro Luis Torrelaba, 36, said he was promised work, food and housing.
+He thought he was going to New York.

+“I am not a victim,” he said Friday, expressing gratitude to residents of Martha’s Vineyard for their hospitality.
+“I simply feel misled because they told a lie and it has come to nothing.”

-On Friday, the migrants were being moved voluntarily to a military base on nearby Cape Cod.
+The migrants were being moved voluntarily Friday to a military base on nearby Cape Cod.
 Republican Gov. Charlie Baker said he would activate up to 125 National Guard members to assist the Massachusetts Emergency Management Agency.

-DeSantis said Friday that migrants “intended to come to Florida” and going to Martha’s Vineyard was “all voluntary.”
-He did not address the migrants’ claims that they were told they were going to Boston, which is 90 miles (145 kilometers) away.
+DeSantis said Friday that most migrants intended to come to Florida and that the trip to Martha’s Vineyard was voluntary.
+He did not address the migrants’ claims that they were told they were going elsewhere.

+Florida’s governor defended picking up migrants in Texas and vowed to continue transportation to immigrant-friendly “sanctuary” jurisdictions.

+“Our view is that you’ve got to deal with it at the source, and if they’re intending to come to Florida or many of them are intending to come to Florida, that’s our best way to make sure they end up in a sanctuary,” he said.

 Texas has bused about 8,000 migrants to Washington since April, including more than 100 Thursday to Vice President Kamala Harris’ home.
 It also has bused about 2,200 to New York and 300 to Chicago.